jizhang-cmu/autonomy_stack_mecanum_wheel_platform/README.md

 ```
 ./system_simulation_with_route_planner.sh
 ```
 Users can send a goal point with the 'Goalpoint' button in RVIZ.
 The vehicle will navigate to the goal and build a visibility graph (in cyan) along the way.
 Areas covered by the visibility graph become free space.
 When navigating in free space, the planner uses the built visibility graph, and when navigating in unknown space, the planner attempts to discover a way to the goal.
 By pressing the 'Reset Visibility Graph' button, the planner will reinitialize the visibility graph.
 By unchecking the 'Planning Attemptable' checkbox, the planner will first try to find a path through the free space.
 The path will show in green.
 If such a path does not exist, the planner will consider unknown space together.
 The path will show in blue.
 By unchecking the 'Update Visibility Graph' checkbox, the planner will stop updating the visibility graph.
-When navigating with the route planner, the base system operates in *waypoint mode*.
+When navigating with the route planner, the base autonomy system operates in *waypoint mode*.
 Users can click in the black box on the control panel to switch to *smart joystick mode*, or press the buttons on a joystick controller to switch to *smart joystick mode* or *manual mode*.
 To resume route planner navigation, click the 'Resume Navigation to Goal' button in RVIZ or use the 'Goalpoint' button to set a new goalpoint.
 More information about the route planner is available on the [FAR Planner website](https://github.com/MichaelFYang/far_planner).

 <p align="center">
   <img src="img/rviz_full_with_route_planner.jpg" alt="RVIZ with Route Planner" width="80%"/><br>